HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gold_rock.md

 # Location & Spawning

-Only one Gold Rock spawns per map. - The Gold Rock is not visible on the minimap.
+Only one Gold Rock spawns per map and it is not visible on the minimap.

 # Loot & More